 The 2004-5 season was the first season where good quantities of Trichogramma were available and about 350 ha were treated.
-By the 2011-12 season the treated area has risen to over 4,000 hectares.
+By the 2013-14 season the treated area has risen to around 4,000 hectares.

 These figures underestimate the actual number of hectares to benefit from the releases as they disperse over time and if released at one end of a large plantation they will move through the entire plantation as do the nutborer.

 Research into the development of mass rearing systems for this wasp has been assisted by the Australian Macadamia Society and in conjunction with NSW Agriculture Alstonville under an IPM research project supported by HAL.